NCAR/musica/docs/source/tutorial/chapter2.rst

 Finally, a single time step solution is obtained through a call to ``micm%solve``, after which the updated concentrations may be displayed.

-To build the example, follow the instructions in :ref:`Chapter 1`.
+To build the example, follow the instructions in :ref:`chapter1`.

 Assuming you name the executable ``micm_box_model``, you can run the program as follows: